Grukz/Copernicus/README.md

 12. Search german's city specified by user for family name ,adresses,phone numbers.
  Search all cities in Germany for family name ,adresses,phone numbers.

-13. Search social network relations with our without email provided or found or guessed.
+13. Search social network relations with or without email provided or found or guessed.
 (187 websites)

 14. Generate all possible combinations of mails adresses then check if they exist .
 If they exist , search for social network relations .